addityaa95/Business360/README.md

 ## 📖 About the Project

-**Business 360** is a comprehensive, multi-view Power BI dashboard built for **AtliQ Hardware Ltd** — designed to replace siloed Excel reports with a single, interactive analytics platform accessible to all business departments.
+**Business 360** is a comprehensive, multi-page Power BI dashboard built for **AtliQ Hardware Ltd** — designed to replace siloed Excel reports with a single, interactive analytics platform accessible to all business departments.

 The dashboard enables stakeholders across Finance, Sales, Marketing, Supply Chain, and Executive teams to monitor KPIs, compare performance against benchmarks, and make faster, data-driven decisions.